Time Off for Voting and Jury Duty

 Your Right to Time Off for Voting

-Almost all states have outright prohibitions on employers' disciplining or firing you for taking time off of work to go vote.
+Almost all states have prohibitions on employers' disciplining or firing you for taking time off of work to go vote.
 If you have been disciplined or fired for taking time off to vote, contact a lawyer to find out whether this violates your state's laws.

-Finally, many employers have employment handbooks or company policies that set forth how your employer deals with taking time off for voting.
+Many employers have employment handbooks or company policies that set forth how your employer deals with taking time off for voting.
 Most states don't require that your employer pay you for your time off, but check with your company to see if they do.

 Your Right to Time Off for Jury Duty